 Mont Ventoux is known as the Giant of Provence and dominates the landscapes in Vaucluse.
 With its stony, mineral peak, it overlooks the county like a sentinel, looming 1912 meters above the plains.
-Mont Ventoux is known the world over, due partly to the spectacular climbs by the Tour de France.
-Mont Ventoux is a fabulous place to walk and hike to discover the protected flora and fauna, for the entire family.
+Mont Ventoux is known all over the world, partly due to the spectacular climbs by the Tour de France.
+Mont Ventoux is a fabulous place for the entire family to walk and hike to discover the protected flora and fauna.